 However, a second-class city or any town may have its own regularly employed personnel perform work which is an accepted industry practice under prudent utility management without a contract.
-For purposes of this section, "prudent utility management" means performing work with regularly employed personnel utilizing material of a worth not exceeding \$300,000 in value without a contract.
+For purposes of this section, èprudent utility managementê means performing work with regularly employed personnel utilizing material of a worth not exceeding \$300,000 in value without a contract.
 This limit on value of material being utilized in work being performed by regularly employed personnel shall not include the value of individual items of equipment.

-For purposes of this section, "equipment" includes, but is not limited to, conductor, cabling, wire, pipe, or lines used for electrical, water, fiber optic, or telecommunications.
+For purposes of this section, èequipmentê includes, but is not limited to, conductor, cabling, wire, pipe, or lines used for electrical, water, ber optic, or telecommunications.
+Draft Amended 1621 (with track changes)

-Pursuant to the obligation for second-class cities and towns to address urgent or (2) exigent public works needs that result from unforeseen circumstances beyond the control of the city or town, any second-class city or town may have its own regularly employed personnel perform public works projects without a contract up to a worth not exceeding \$300,000.
-Project costs shall include labor, materials, supplies, and equipment.
+(2) Second-class cities and towns may address exigent public works needs that result from unforeseen circumstances beyond the control of the city or town, any second-class city or town may have its own regularly employed personnel perform exigent public works projects without a contract up to \$300,000.
+Project costs shall include all labor, materials, supplies, and equipment and any associated administrative costs.
 A public works project shall mean a complete project; therefore, the restrictions in this subsection do not permit the division of the project into units of work or classes of work to avoid the restriction on work that may be performed by crew labor on a single project.
-Urgent public works needs are defined as situations beyond the control of the city or town when safety or security of the public is at risk (e.g. property damage, bodily injury, or loss of life).
-Exigent public works needs are situations that compromise the proper performance of essential government functions such as 1) avoidance of financial loss to the city or town, 2) lack of receiving bids for contracted work requires use of city crew labor to perform the work, 3) action is required due to timing restrictions to perform the work or 4) adverse environmental or societal impacts will result if the work is not performed in an expedited and efficient manner,
+Exigent public works needs are due to unforeseen circumstances that result in situations that compromise the proper performance of essential government functions and there is a need to avoid, prevent or alleviate serious harm or injury, nancial or otherwise, and the use of a competitive procurement would prevent the urgent action required to address the situation.

-In addition, the amount of public works performed by a second-class city or town in any given year, to address urgent or exigent public works needs not exceeding \$300,000, shall be limited to a dollar value not exceeding 10 percent of the public works construction budget for the annual or biennial budget period, including any amount in a supplemental public works construction budget, over the budget period.
+In addition, the amount of public works performed by a second-class city or town in any given year, to address exigent public works needs not exceeding \$300,000, shall be limited to a dollar value not exceeding 10 percent of the public works construction budget for the annual or biennial budget period, including any amount in a supplemental public works construction budget, over the budget period.
 The amount of public works that a second-class city or town has a county perform for it under RCW 35.77.020 shall be included within this 10 percent limitation.
 If a second-class city has public works performed by public employees in any budget period that are in excess of this 10 percent limitation, the amount in excess of the permitted amount shall be reduced from the otherwise permitted amount of public works that may be performed by public employees for that city in its next budget period.
 The state auditor shall report to the state treasurer any second-class city or any town that exceeds this amount and the extent to which the city or town has or has not reduced the amount of public works it has performed by public employees in subsequent years.
-Ten percent of the motor vehicle fuel tax distributions to that city shall be withheld if two years after the year in which the excess amount of work occurred, the city has failed to so reduce the amount of public works that it has performed by public employees.